How can I add certificates for multiple domains to a load balancer using AWS Certificate Manager?

 To add multiple certificates with an ALB, follow the tutorial Application Load Balancers now support multiple TLS certificates with smart selection using SNI.

 Note: The ALB and NLB limit excluding default certificates is 25.
-That limit can't be increased.
-For more information, see Quotas for Your Application Load Balancers and Quotas for your Network Load Balancers.
+This limit can be increased.
+For more information, see Quotas for your Application Load Balancers and Quotas for your Network Load Balancers.